Ryanair senior executive says carrier to challenge Lufthansa's bailout

-BRUSSELS, June 25 (Reuters) - Europe’s biggest budget airline Ryanair will challenge the European Commission’s approval of German rival Lufthansa’s bailout, a senior Ryanair executive said on Thursday.
+BRUSSELS (Reuters) - Europe’s biggest budget airline Ryanair (RYA.I) will challenge the European Commission’s approval of German rival Lufthansa’s (LHAG.DE) bailout, a senior Ryanair executive said on Thursday.

 “It (Lufthansa) needs it as a war chest to fight off competition, it doesn’t need it to survive,” Juliusz Gomorek, Ryanair’s chief legal officer told reporters.